Early intervention for children

 Hearing is the process of sound travelling through your child's ears, but it's actually their brain that interprets what they hear.
 Providing their brain with the stimulation it needs at an early age can enable them to achieve their best speech, language and social skills.1

 The power of language

 Babies and children learn to talk by listening to their parents and the world around them.
-When infants babble, it's part of their language development; they're mimicking the words they hear.
+When infants babble, it's part of their language development; they're experimenting with communication and mimicking the words they hear.

-Hearing is critical to their language development, which affects how they interact with others and how they perform at school.
+Hearing is essential to their language development, which affects how they interact with others and how they perform at school.